-- Scores less than a 77% on any nursing exam. - Has 77% percent or less in a cumulative GPA. - Demonstrates unsatisfactory clinical performance/a pattern of behavior not consistent with clinical expectations. - Anytime a faculty member has a concern regarding academic performance or behaviors.
+- Scores less than a 77% on any nursing exam. - Has 77% percent or less in a course or cumulative exam average. - Demonstrates unsatisfactory clinical performance/a pattern of behavior not consistent with clinical expectations. - Anytime a faculty member has a concern regarding academic performance or behaviors.